How to Prepare for a Tech Conference Like a Pro

 The only drawback is that there is no way (in the current version of the app) to write a note about your contact to remember what exactly you’ve talked about (unless you’ve got perfect memory – then, well, good for you.)

-Even in our online age, traditional business cards are still present.
+Even in an online age, traditional business cards are still present.

 Drawbacks: it’s easy to lose and it’s not really eco-friendly.